qsbase/qs2/README.md

 environments, objects) with NULL.
 The `qdata` format differs from the `qs2` format in that it is NOT a general.

-If you have clean data and understand the caveats, you may want to use it.
 The eventual goal of `qdata` is to also have interoperability with other languages, particularly `Python`.

 ``` r
 qd_save(data, "myfile.qs2")